leec94/cissp-notes/2024/RESOURCES.md

 Books
 - CISSP Certified Information Systems Security Professional Official
   - by Sybex, the most popular study guide of them all
+  - ebook may be available through your library
 - Destination CISSP: A Concise Guide
-  - More readable than Official Study Guide they say
+  - More readable, casual than Official Study Guide
+  - ebook may be available through your library

 Videos
 - Linkedin Learning ISC2 CISSP Cert Prep